War Time

 There is a reason sovereign philosophy returns, always, to the question of community.

-The free individual, radically isolated, is not free.
+The radically isolated individual is not free.
 It is merely alone.

-Trusted relationships across jurisdictions are not a social luxury.
-They are a distributed network with no single point of failure.
+Trusted relationships across jurisdictions form a distributed network with no single point of failure.
+Treating them as a social luxury is how people end up stranded.

 When systems collapse, community becomes currency.
-Not metaphorically.
 Literally: favors, shelter, information, passage.
 These are exchanged between people who built accounts in peacetime.

-The sovereign cryptobourgeois does not mistake independence for isolation.
-It builds the network precisely so that independence remains viable.
+The sovereign cryptobourgeois never confuses independence with isolation.
+It builds the network that keeps independence viable.

 X. The Permanent Principle